savonet/book/workflow.md

 ![Testing fallback](fig/test-fallback.pdf)\

-This can be particularly handy if you want to test fallback's transitions for instance.
+This can be particularly handy if you want to test faded transitions in fallback for instance.

 Sines can also be generated by special requests using the `synth` protocol, which are of the following form: